Director, Cyber Warfare

-John Garstka, a member of the Senior Executive Service, is the Director for Cyber within the Office of the Chief Information Security Officer, Office of the Under Secretary of Defense for Acquisition and Sustainment.
+Mr. John Garstka, a member of the Senior Executive Service, is the Director for Cyber Warfare within the Office of the Deputy Assistant Secretary of Defense for Platform and Weapon Portfolio Management (PWPM), Office of the Under Secretary of Defense for Acquisition and Sustainment (OUSD(A&S)).

 He has written and spoken extensively on the topics of network-centric warfare, warfighting innovation, and defense transformation.